devopsdays/devopsdays-web/content/events/2024-minneapolis/health-and-safety.md

 * Follow the advice of venue staff, security personnel and First Responders.
 * Do not put yourself in danger by stopping to collect belongings unless directed by First Responders.

-Thanks to the CNCF for [the inspiration](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/attend/health-and-safety/) for these health and safety tips and guidelines
+Thanks to the CNCF for [the inspiration](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/attend/health-and-safety/) for these health and safety tips and guidelines.